-In the situation where an employer changes an employee's contract to remove pensionable payments, including a reduction in contractual pay, aA Certificate of Protection would be issued because the base pensionable pay rate had been reduced.
+The second change is that a payment in consideration of loss of future pensionable payments or benefits is, from 1st April 2015, not pensionable.
+So, for example, where an employer changes an employee's contract to remove contractual overtime and gives a lump sum payment in consideration for the loss of future pensionable payments (because the number of voluntary hours of overtime are expected to be less than the former number of contractual hours of overtime), that lump sum would be non-pensionable.
+Similarly, where an employer reduces the pay of an employee but offers a 'marked time' payment (e.g. to bring the employee's pay up to the former rate of pay for a limited period of time) the employer should define that 'top-up' sum in the 'marked-time' agreement as a sum to be paid each pay period for a period of X months in consideration of the loss of future pensionable payments.
+The 'top-up' payment would then be non-pensionable.
+A Certificate of Protection would be issued because the base pensionable pay rate had been reduced.
 This has the advantage of clearly defining the point at which the rate of pensionable pay is reduced, and the date from which the 10 year protection under the Certificate of Protection commences.
-If the marked-timetop-up payment is was made pensionable it would leaves open the debate about when a certificate should first be issued i.e. where there is a pensionable marked timetop-up payment the first actual reduction in the rate of pay will not occur until, say, the following April when an increment and / or pay award is due - meaning that it can be argued the 10 year protection starts then, rather than from the date the marked timetop-up payment commenced.
-Furthermore, at each subsequent April during the marked time period in which top-up payments were payable it could be argued that there had been a further reduction / restriction in the rate of pay and so a further Certificate of Protection should be issued at each April within the marked timeprotected period, resulting in multiple Certificates of Protection.
-Making the marked timetop-up payments non-pensionable avoids these issues.
+If the marked-time payment is made pensionable it leaves open the debate about when a certificate should first be issued i.e. where there is a pensionable marked time payment the first actual reduction in the rate of pay will not occur until, say, the following April when an increment and / or pay award is due - meaning that it can be argued the 10 year protection starts then, rather than from the date the marked time payment commenced.
+Furthermore, at each subsequent April during the marked time period it could be argued that there had been a further reduction / restriction in the rate of pay and so a further Certificate of Protection should be issued at each April within the marked time period, resulting in multiple Certificates of Protection.
+Making the marked time payments nonpensionable avoids these issues.